brycewray/hugo-site/content/posts/2019/08/backtracking-to-big-g.md

 If I were monetizing this site, which I'm not (yet), nine bucks a month would be an easy decision.
 I've said before here that subscriptions do not faze me **if** I can see a good reason for them.
 But NA no longer met the smell test for my little place on the web, especially since NA remains extremely limited in what it offers.
 I have no doubt it will get better, but [Google Analytics](https://marketingplatform.google.com/about/analytics/) blows it away and probably will continue to do so for a long time to come.
 Being a multi-jillion-dollar behemoth can make such things possible.

-The other consideration that NA doesn't meet is the obvious one---it's available only if you keep using Netlify as your site's host.
+The other consideration that NA doesn't meet is the obvious one --- it's available only if you keep using Netlify as your site's host.
 While I have no immediate plans to change that, I prefer the flexibility of being able to make such a move if I so choose.
 GA can follow me wherever, whenever.

 .&nbsp;.&nbsp;.
 Whatever.

-## The search for---search
+## The search for --- search

 Then there was the whole "getting-away-from-Google-search" attempt.